Finance has always been a key part of every company. In the past, finance roles mostly focused on accounting and taxes.

 - Corporate Human Rights Benchmark

-- Have experience undertaking audits in line with ISAE 3000 and ISAE 3410
+- Have experience with audits following ISAE 3000 and ISAE 3410

-- Have strong numerical, analytical and technical reporting skills
+- Possess strong numerical, analytical, and technical reporting skills

-- Be knowledgeable about sustainable reporting, and accounting and auditing requirements
+- Be knowledgeable about sustainable reporting, accounting, and auditing requirements

 - Collaboration tools